jortsIDtech/Kellogg/Interviews2.md

 1. “Thank you for coming to interview for the (position name) with us here at (company name), let me start by asking you to tell us a little bit about yourself and why you are interviewing for this position.”
 2. Describe a time when you were instrumental in creating or improving a relationship.
 3. Tell me about a project you worked on from start to finish.
+4. Describe what you consider a stressful situation in your school or personal projects.
+What do you do to de-stress?
-1. What motivated you to pursue an entry-level position in college admissions?
+1. What makes you want to attend this college?
-2. What experience do you have working with college students?
+2. What led to your decision to pursue higher education?
-3. What do you believe makes a successful college applicant?
+3. What do you think sets you apart from other candidates for admission?
-4. How would you handle a student who is uncertain about their major or college?
+4. How do you handle pressure and difficult challenges?
-5. What strategies do you employ to engage and inform college applicants?
+5. How do you handle your time management?
-6. How do you keep track of changing college admission trends and requirements?
-7. How do you interact with individuals of different backgrounds during the admissions process?
-8. How do you ensure that the admissions decisions are equitable and reflect the college’s mission?
+6. What makes you excited about attending college?
+7. How have your past educational and extracurricular experiences prepared you for college-level courses?
+8. What personal, educational, or professional goals have you set for yourself?
-9. What do you believe sets your institution apart from other colleges and universities?
+9. What do you believe are the most important qualities for success in college?
-10. Are there any special programs or services that your institution offers to incoming students?
+10. What do you think will be the greatest challenge for you in college, and how do you plan to overcome it?
 11. Do you have any questions for me?

 ## Marley